stealjs/steal/docs/pages/progressive-loading.md

 ## Import a global script in a CommonJS modlet

 Steal supports all of the most common module formats: [syntax.es6 ES modules], [syntax.CommonJS], and [syntax.amd].
-Your project can contain multiple formats; as is common when you are using ES modules but a dependency is using CommonJS, for example.
+This means your project can contain multiple formats which can be useful if, for example, you are using one module format in your project (like ES modules) but a package you want to depend on expects another module format (like CommonJS).

 Some libraries on the web are still distributed as [syntax.global globals].
-These are modules that instead of exporting a value using one of the above module formats, instead set a property on the `window`.
+Including such a library sets a property on the global `window` object, instead of exporting a value for use with one of the module formats mentioned above.

-Steal is able to detect and deal with globals by default, but it's often necessary to configure globals for correctness.
-The [StealJS.configuration configuration guide] goes into greater depth on how to configure globals, but we'll do a simple version here.
+Steal is able to detect and deal with globals by default, but it's often necessary to add some configuration for correctness.
+The [StealJS.configuration configuration guide] goes into greater depth on how to configure globals in more complex situations, but configuring the globals will be simple for our example.

-### Install the global script
+### Install the package containing a global script

-First we'll install a library for displaying a gallery of images.
-This library is distributed as a global and we'll need to configure it.
+[Justified Gallery](http://miromannino.github.io/Justified-Gallery/) is a library for displaying a gallery of images.
+Unfortunately, the library is distributed as a global; so we'll need to add some configuration.

-Run:
+Use npm to get the `justifiedGallery` package into your project:

 ```
 > npm install justifiedGallery --save-dev
 ```

-### Create the modlet
+### Create a modlet for _puppies_

 Create _puppies/puppies.html_: